ltonetwork/mongodb-rest/README.md

 Recent updates:<br/>
 I have removed the _flavor_ option of mongodb-rest.
 Sorry if you were using this, I think this kind of transformation is best done in the client.<br/>
 mongodb-rest now works with dependencies updated to latest versions.<br/>
-Added better error checking for mongodb-rest configuration..<br/>
+Added better error checking for mongodb-rest configuration.
+Also some logical defaults when configuration is incomplete.<br/>
 Added handling for mongodb errors.<br/>
 Removed Jade dependency.<br/>
 Can now get a list of database names.<br/>